Ask the General; Can You Fix This?

 1. Alkalinity Increasers: Baking soda (sodium bicarbonate) is commonly used to maintain total alkalinity, which should be kept between 80 and 120 ppm (parts per million) to stabilize pH levels.

 1. Calcium Hardness Increasers: Fiberglass pools require less calcium than concrete pools.
-The ideal range is around 150 to 200 ppm.
-Use calcium chloride sparingly to adjust levels when needed
+The ideal range is less than 120 ppm.
+Use calcium chloride sparingly to adjust levels when needed.

 1. Chlorine: Keep total chlorine at 1 to 3 ppm.
 When your water is balanced to LSI, you will need less chlorine.
 High chlorine levels can damage the gelcoat finish over time.